andersonlribeiro/challenge/README.md

 # challenge
-Code challenge structure, tasks and result evaluation
+NOT IN USE - Code challenge structure, tasks and result evaluation

 ## Introduction